wesleywerner/cherry-crumpet/README.md

 * `page`: the pagination page number.
 First page is 0.
 * `max`: the maximum posts per page to return.
+* `key`: _optional_.
+Jump to the page that features this post key.
+This overrides the `page` parameter if the key is found.
+The idea is to provide easy permalinks by setting the key to `window.location.hash.slice(1)`, for example.

 If no parameters are posted, then all posts are returned on one page.